KerriganBlake/General_HPC_Use_Tutorial/SNP_Activity.md

 ### Exercise: Rename .snp files by removing "_peptides"
 For example, S_peptides.snp will become S.snp.

-Finally, you are ready to submit your files to the software and really get going on your research!
+Finally, you to load up the software on the HPC and do a few test runs!